-Meanwhile, Sir Hubert Wilkins, who pioneered flight over the North Pole, made the first flight over Antarctica in 1928, and some years later, Australian John Rymill, leading a British expedition, showed the effectiveness of small parties covering large areas on the ground to carry out high-quality scientific work and cartography.
+Meanwhile, Sir Hubert Wilkins, who pioneered flight over the North Pole, made the first flight over Antarctica in 1928.
+Some years later, Australian John Rymill, leading a British expedition, showed the effectiveness of small parties covering large areas on the ground to carry out high-quality scientific work and cartography.

 Douglas Mawson, determined to keep the further exploration of Antarctic in the forefront of the scientific and political mind, brought together the British, Australian and New Zealand Antarctic Expedition.
-Conducted over two summers, the expeditions were supported by the three governments and private backers, including the Melbourne businessman MacPherson Robertson.
+The expeditions were conducted over 2 summers.
+They were supported by the 3 governments and private backers, including the Melbourne businessman MacPherson Robertson.
 The British government gave use of the ship Discovery that had been used by Robert Scott on his first Antarctic foray, every spare inch of which was filled with coal briquettes to allow for greater passage through the ice.

-Three new landings were made and aircraft flights discovered the BANZARE Coast and Princess Elizabeth Land.
-The expedition also generated scientific results that were so voluminous that reports were still being published three decades later.
+3 new landings were made and aircraft flights discovered the BANZARE Coast and Princess Elizabeth Land.
+The expedition also generated scientific results that were so voluminous that reports were still being published 3 decades later.

-In two summer voyages Discovery and the expedition aircraft traversed the whole coastline from 45°E to 160°E, defining the limits of what was to become the Australian Antarctic Territory.
+In 2 summer voyages, Discovery and the expedition aircraft traversed the whole coastline from 45°E to 160°E. They defined the limits of what was to become the Australian Antarctic Territory.
 Mawson made proclamations claiming sovereignty for Britain over Antarctic lands at each of landfall.

 ‘An extensive programme of scientific work and observations embracing many disciplines was successfully carried out.
 Tonnes of zoological specimens were obtained from deep and shallow dredgings and nettings in little-known subantarctic and Antarctic waters… Approximately 100 prominent geographical features were named by Sir Douglas during the two voyages.'
 Fletcher, H, (1984) Antarctic days with Mawson